Building Caring Schools K–12 &

 HIGH SCHOOL STUDENT THEATRE FOR JUSTICE SKITS!

-NCBI Director of School Programs and Board Member Ira Baumgarten has recently been combining the NCBI training with Albany, NY area high school theatre programs creating dynamic youth written and performed stories that highlight overcoming prejudice and building strong relationships across diverse cultural groups.
+NCBI's Capital District Chapter Director, Tawana Davis, and Director of School Programs, Ira Baumgarten, has recently been combining the NCBI training with Albany, NY area high school theatre programs creating dynamic youth written and performed stories that highlight overcoming prejudice and building strong relationships across diverse cultural groups.

 Once in a while a perfect storm of courage, voices, collaboration, and love comes together and a miracle happens.
 In the 2015 – 2016 school year at Albany High School, Albany, NY the Capital District Chapter of NCBI was asked to build bridges and to reduce tensions between immigrant/refugee and African American student groups.
 NCBI focus groups and coalition building workshops were held.
 Where the magic happened was when we brought the speak out stories into an after school Social Justice Theatre Program to form the basis for a student written production.